ave-llan/nmusic/api.md

 **Kind**: static method of <code>[intervalSize](#intervalSize)</code>
-**Returns**: <code>Number</code> - the simple interval size between the two pitches in range [1, 7]. n.b. contrary to standard practice, an octave is considered compound and reduces to 1.
+**Returns**: <code>Number</code> - the simple interval size between the two pitches in range [1, 7].
+Contrary to standard practice, an octave is considered compound and reduces to 1.
 **Throws**:

-- Will throw an error if string is not a valid pitch
+- an error if string is not a valid pitch

 | Param | Type | Description |